 If you’re currently taking medicine for migraines or other chronic facial pain, this simple procedure may over time reduce the need for narcotics or other pain medications.
 It fits into the overall treatment plan with regard to medications, Botox injections, Focused Cold Therapy™, ketamine infusions and surgery for migraines.

 3.Ketamine is not a new drug.
 It has been used for five decades in human and veterinarian medicine.
-It is typically thought of as an anesthesia medicine or even a club drug, is now generating a lot of interest among pain management specialists as a useful approach to hard-to-treat migraines and chronic pain.
+It is typically thought of as an anesthesia medicine or even a club drug, but is now generating a lot of interest among pain management specialists as a useful approach to hard-to-treat migraines and chronic pain.

 In addition, ketamine can have a positive effect on depression, which is often seen in pain conditions such as migraines.